-The Medical Device Regulation MDR 2017/745 represents the largest overhaul of medical device legislation in decades.
+The EU MDR represents the largest overhaul of medical device legislation in decades.
 The MDR introduces a wide range of changes including an extended definition of what constitutes a medical device.
 Following significant advances in the complexity and availability of software over the past decade, many types of medical software will fall within this extended definition and be subject to the full scope of the MDR.

 So if you have a software product that performs a medical function, how can you determine if your software will be classed as a medical device?
 And what do you need to do to meet your obligations under the MDR?